Eyoab11/Creditrust-feedback-bot/README.md

 - **File**: `filtered_complaints.csv`
 - **Location**: `data/processed/filtered_complaints.csv`
 - **Purpose**: This file will serve as the direct input for **Task 2: Text Chunking, Embedding, and Vector Store Indexing**.

+# Task 2: Chunking, Embedding, and Vector Store Indexing

+With a clean dataset, the next step was to convert the unstructured text narratives into a machine-readable format optimized for semantic search.
+This involved text chunking, vector embedding, and indexing into a vector store.

+## Chunking Strategy

+Long complaint narratives are ineffective when embedded as a single vector, as the specific details can get diluted.
+To address this, we implemented a text chunking strategy using **LangChain's RecursiveCharacterTextSplitter**:

+- **`chunk_size=1000` (characters)**:
+  Chosen as a balance between:
+  - Being small enough to maintain semantic specificity
+  - Large enough to contain meaningful context for answering questions

+- **`chunk_overlap=100` (characters)**:
+  Ensures context is not lost at chunk boundaries by allowing key sentences split between chunks to be fully captured in at least one chunk.

+### Outcome:
+- **Original complaints**: ~200,000
+- **Resulting chunks**: ~350,000 (ready for embedding)

+## Embedding Model Choice

+We selected **`sentence-transformers/all-MiniLM-L6-v2`** for generating embeddings based on:

+1. **Performance**:
+   - Strong balance of speed and accuracy
+   - Ideal for responsive yet effective semantic search

+2. **Efficiency**:
+   - "Mini" model → Low computational/memory requirements
+   - Runs on standard **CPU hardware** (no GPU needed)

+3. **Generalization**:
+   - Trained on diverse text → Suitable for financial complaint language

+## Vector Store Implementation

+### Technology: **FAISS** (Facebook AI Similarity Search)
+- E# Task 2: Chunking, Embedding, and Vector Store Indexing

+With a clean dataset, the next step was to convert the unstructured text narratives into a machine-readable format optimized for semantic search.
+This involved text chunking, vector embedding, and indexing into a vector store.

+## Chunking Strategy

+Long complaint narratives are ineffective when embedded as a single vector, as the specific details can get diluted.
+To address this, we implemented a text chunking strategy using **LangChain's RecursiveCharacterTextSplitter**:

+- **`chunk_size=1000` (characters)**:
+  Chosen as a balance between:
+  - Being small enough to maintain semantic specificity
+  - Large enough to contain meaningful context for answering questions

+- **`chunk_overlap=100` (characters)**:
+  Ensures context is not lost at chunk boundaries by allowing key sentences split between chunks to be fully captured in at least one chunk.

+### Outcome:
+- **Original complaints**: ~200,000
+- **Resulting chunks**: ~350,000 (ready for embedding)

+## Embedding Model Choice

+We selected **`sentence-transformers/all-MiniLM-L6-v2`** for generating embeddings based on:

+1. **Performance**:
+   - Strong balance of speed and accuracy
+   - Ideal for responsive yet effective semantic search

+2. **Efficiency**:
+   - "Mini" model → Low computational/memory requirements
+   - Runs on standard **CPU hardware** (no GPU needed)

+3. **Generalization**:
+   - Trained on diverse text → Suitable for financial complaint language

+## Vector Store Implementation

+### Technology: **FAISS** (Facebook AI Similarity Search)
+- Each text chunk → **384-dimensional vector**
+- **Metadata stored** with each vector:
+  - Complaint ID
+  - Product
+  - Issue
+  - Company
+  *(Essential for traceability in a trustworthy AI system)*

+### Output:
+- Final FAISS index persisted to: `vector_store/`
+- Enables instant loading without reprocessing data

+## Key Takeaways
+- **Chunking** prevents semantic dilution in long narratives
+- **all-MiniLM-L6-v2** balances speed, accuracy, and resource use
+- **FAISS + Metadata** ensures efficient retrieval with full auditability  ach text chunk → **384-dimensional vector**
+- **Metadata stored** with each vector:
+  - Complaint ID
+  - Product
+  - Issue
+  - Company
+  *(Essential for traceability in a trustworthy AI system)*

+### Output:
+- Final FAISS index persisted to: `vector_store/`
+- Enables instant loading without reprocessing data

+## Key Takeaways
+- **Chunking** prevents semantic dilution in long narratives
+- **all-MiniLM-L6-v2** balances speed, accuracy, and resource use
+- **FAISS + Metadata** ensures efficient retrieval with full auditability